Kaskela Law LLC Announces Shar - GuruFocus.com

-On November 17, 2021, The Wall Street Journal reported that the “Securities and Exchange Commission is investigating claims that Cassava Sciences Inc. … manipulated research results of its experimental Alzheimer’s drug.”
-Following this news, shares of Cassava’s stock declined $14.62 per share, or over 23% in value, to close on November 17, 2021 at $47.07 per share, on heavy trading volume.
+As detailed in the complaint, on April 13, 2021, AdaptHealth disclosed that it had put its Co-CEO “on unpaid leave” after claiming that it had “learned that authorities in Denmark have formally charged [him] with alleged tax fraud arising from certain past private activity.”
+Following this news, AdaptHealth’s stock price fell $7.30 per share, or nearly 20% in value.

-Then, on July 27, 2022, Reuters reported that the U.S. Department of Justice (“DOJ”) “has opened a criminal investigation into Cassava Sciences Inc. involving whether the biotech company manipulated research results for its experimental Alzheimer’s drug.”
-Reuters further reported that the DOJ’s “personnel conducting the investigation into … Cassava specialize in examining whether companies or individuals have misled or defrauded investors, government agencies or consumers.”
-Following this additional news, shares of Cassava’s stock fell $3.03 per share, or nearly 14% in value, to close on July 27, 2022 at $18.69 per share.
+Then, on July 19, 2021, before the market opened, Jehoshaphat Research published a report alleging that AdaptHealth’s organic revenue growth had stalled, and had started to significantly decline.
+The report also reported that AdaptHealth had intentionally inflated and obscured its organic revenue growth figures in Q4 2020 and Q1 2021 by changing the calculation it used to derive the metric to include revenue growth attributable to recent acquisitions.
+Following the release of the Jehoshaphat Report, AdaptHealth’s stock price fell an additional $1.51 per share, or nearly 6% in value.

-The investigation seeks to determine whether the members of Cassava’s board of directors violated the securities laws and/or breached their fiduciary duties in connection with the above alleged misconduct.
+The investigation seeks to determine whether the members of AdaptHealth’s board of directors violated the securities laws and/or breached their fiduciary duties in connection with the above alleged misconduct.

-Current Cassava stockholders who purchased or acquired shares of the Company’s stock prior to September 14, 2020 are encouraged to contact Kaskela Law LLC (D. Seamus Kaskela, Esq. or Adrienne Bell, Esq.) at (484) 229 – 0750, or by email ([email protected]) or online at https://kaskelalaw.com/cases/cassava-sciences-inc/ , for additional information about this investigation and their legal rights and options.
+Current AdaptHealth shareholders who purchased or acquired shares of the Company’s common stock prior to January 1, 2020 are encouraged to contact Kaskela Law LLC (Adrienne Bell, Esq.) at (484) 299 – 0750, or by email ([email protected]) or online at https://kaskelalaw.com/cases/adapthealth-corp/ , for additional information about this investigation and their legal rights and options.

 Kaskela Law LLC exclusively represents investors in securities fraud, corporate governance, and merger & acquisition litigation, and has helped recover in excess of $100 million on behalf of victimized investors.
 For additional information about Kaskela Law LLC please visit www.kaskelalaw.com.